wavemotion-dave/NINTV-DS/README.md

 * More importantly you can select 'Dual Action A' or 'Dual Action B'
 * Dual Action A uses the disc/buttons from Controller 1 and the Keypad for Controller 2 (perfect for AD&D Cloudy Mountain or Tron Deadly Discs)
 * Dual Action B uses the disc from Controller 1 and the Buttons/Keypad for Controller 2 (perfect for Astrosmash, Buzz Bombers and any game you move and shoot)
+* In configuration you can press the 'X' button to cycle through some common controller mappings or assign your own custom map.

 Because the Intellivision had an innovative controller/keypad arrangement, you may want to get creative in how you map your buttons.
 For example, selecting Dual Action A controller and then mapping ABXY (and the related diagonals) to the 8-arrow-fire keypad buttons makes for a very enjoyable experience in games like AD&D Cloudy Mountain or Tron Deadly Discs.
 You move your adventurer with the d-pad and you fire with the ABXY into any of the 8 directions.
 Map the 'RUN' controller action button to the shoulder buttons on the DS and you can navigate any of Cloudy Mountain's dungeons with ease.
 In my opinion, for many of these games, this is pretty close to the original feel of playing on a real Intellivision.